jim1756999/XRWM/README.md

 ##      PATCH REQUIREMENTS

-##### An Android device running Android 9.0 (AOSP ARM64 or MIUI ARM64)
+##### An Android Device running Android 9.0 (AOSP ARM64 or MIUI ARM64)
-##### Your device needs to have at least one of the following SoCs: Snapdragon 835, 845 or 855
+##### Your Device needs to have at least one of the following SoCs: Snapdragon 835 // 845 // 855
-##### Requires a minimum of 4GB of RAM for maximum smoothness.
+##### Requires a minimum of 4GB of RAM based on the included Multi Tasking Configs

 ##      DOWNLOADS

-  The latest version can be found at: https://sites.google.com/view/miustone/RELEASES <br /> (The AROMA installer works for older devices, the AROMA-less one for newer, Mi 9, for example.)
+  The latest Version can be found at: https://sites.google.com/view/miustone/RELEASES <br /> (The AROMA Installer works for older Devices, the AROMA-less one for newer, Mi 9, for example.)

 ##      PATCH INSTALLATION INSTRUCTIONS